 My mother.
 She was an adolescent in Greece during the years of the military junta.
 She overcame adversity and became a successful teacher and businesswoman.

 Kadicha, an incredible woman I met in Northern Kenya a few years ago.
-She lost all 9 of her brothers to HIV and AIDS and set up an organisation that provides schooling, health services and fostering care to children who have been orphaned in the area.
+She lost all 9 of her brothers to HIV and AIDS and set up an organization that provides schooling, health services and fostering care to children who have been orphaned in the area.
 Her story inspired CNN to produce a documentary, titled: “Where have all the parents gone?”.

 Fashion Revolution is on April 24, why should we get behind this anti-slavery campaign?